Rokasbarasa1/STM32-Quadcopter/README.md

 * ! figure out how to use integral without super windup
 * X remove comments from both remote and quadcopter.
 * X add loop timing to remote to have constant refresh rate
+* X Implement logging to sd card and log in a format that can be understood by something like betaflight blackbox analyzer
+* X Make sure the motors never stop spinning at even at the lowest setting when controlled by the remote.
+This will help responsiveness.

+TODO after test 4:
 * !
-Implement logging to sd card and log in a format that can be understood by something like betaflight blackbox analyzer
+Add blackbox logging for gps data
 * !
-Make sure the motors never stop spinning at even at the lowest setting when controlled by the remote.
-This will help responsiveness.
+Find out how to adjust what pwm frequency the esc accepts and change it from 50Hz to as fast as possible.
+* !
+The radio module caches the data sent durring the boot proccess of the quadcopter.
+Make sure the data is deleted before it gets to the pid loop as it is dangerous.